 PROCEDURE APPLICABILITY

-This procedure applies to all University of Louisville units and individuals with responsibility for managing, establishing, and/or approving an organizational structure identified with the terms “Center” or “Institute,” or that otherwise functions in such a manner to meet the criteria as set forth in the Establishment, Review, and Operation of Centers and Institutes Policy.
-This procedure does not apply to entities defined as Administrative Centers.
+This procedure applies to all University of Louisville units and individuals with responsibility for managing, establishing, and/or approving an organizational structure identified with the terms “center” or “institute,” or that otherwise functions in such a manner to meet the criteria as set forth in the Establishment and Review of Centers and Institutes Policy.
+This procedure does not apply to entities defined as administrative centers.

 REASON FOR PROCEDURE

 The University of Louisville (the “University”) Board of Trustees’ (BOT) By-Laws state that the BOT Academic and Student Affairs Committee “shall consider all recommendations for academic centers, institutes, degree granting programs and other academic entities” (BOT By-Laws, p.
 7).
-The University recognizes the importance of organizational structures specifically identified as Centers and Institutes to fulfill the University’s research and service mission.
+The University recognizes the importance of organizational structures specifically identified as centers and institutes to fulfill the University’s research and service mission.
 Furthermore, given the public prominence of these organizational structures as well as the funding and resource mechanisms available to them, the University aims to clarify the process by which these types of organizational structures are approved and regularly reviewed by the Centers and Institutes Executive Council.
 Additionally, these procedures establish the criteria utilized during the approval and review process.

 PROCEDURE STATEMENT

 The Office of Academic Planning and Accountability (OAPA) has been charged with coordinating the Centers and Institutes Approval and Review Processes.
-OAPA provides training, resources, and technical support to Center/Institute administration and staff, and OAPA coordinates the approval and review processes of the Centers and Institutes Approval and Review Committee and the Centers and Institutes Executive Council.
+OAPA provides training, resources, and technical support to center and institute administration and staff.
+Additionally, OAPA coordinates the approval and review processes of the Centers and Institutes Approval and Review Committee and the Centers and Institutes Executive Council.

 The Centers and Institutes Approval and Review Committee is appointed by the Centers and Institutes Executive Council for two-year renewable terms with individuals representing the following functional units: